mnmuser/ibs-rainbow/README.md

 ## How-To

-You can use the compiled artifacts in this repository to try it on your linux machine (tested on Ubuntu 19.10).
+You can use the compiled artifacts in this repository to try it on your linux machine (tested on Fedora 31).
 Download the artifacts and run them in your shell:

 ### Generate Keys